Razzwan/CiaKode/cloudcmd.md

 - [x] Simple, clear small enough files

 ### Summary:
-+ Code-wise the project is good enough
+* Code-wise the project is good enough  +4
-++ Perfect demo site with usage examples
+* Perfect demo site with usage examples +1
+* Good activiti and 20 contributor +1

-- However, it's hard to start contribute this project -- Tests are not passed locally (and not description how to execute them correctly)
+* However, it's hard to start contribute this project
+* Tests are not passed locally (and not description how to execute them correctly)

 Score: 6/10
 A good candidate for the final